The 2020 Guide to Cannabis Payment Processing Solutions

 Here's the proof: Data from Fundera found that the average cash transaction (across all transactions and industries) is $22.
 However, the average non-cash (or card) transaction is $112.
 That’s a huge difference.

-Similarly, one of our customers, a large California-based dispensary, immediately saw a 27% increase in total sales when they started accepting debit cards in June 2019.
+A large California-based dispensary (one of our customers), immediately saw a 27% increase in total sales when they started accepting debit cards in June 2019.

 To maximize the positive business impact, look for an integrated solution.
 Integrated means that the transactions process within your cannabis point of sale software (rather than being a separate process where you manually key in the transaction amount).